infinity0/msg-notes/causal/01-ordering.rst

 for consistency, from the "canonical" sources of the information, but then we might as well use those sources to directly calculate this information.
-Here, enforcing immediacy and independence actually lets us achieve some stronger guarantees "for free" - e.g., protection against rewinding of vector clocks, a few paragraphs below.
+Here, enforcing immediacy and independence actually lets us achieve some stronger guarantees "for free" - e.g., protection against rewinding of vector clocks;
+see next section.

 References must be globally consistent and immutable - i.e. to see a reference allows one to verify the message contents, and no-one can forge a different